Call us free on 0800 0853 823

 When Home Care Isn’t Enough: The Risk of DIY Dental Work

-You can apply home remedies and cleanse your mouth effectively at home, but you should never attempt anything more serious, such as pulling out a tooth or fitting a crown.
+You can apply home remedies and cleanse your mouth effectively at home, but you should never attempt anything more serious, such as extracting a tooth or fitting a crown.
 DIY dentistry can have incredibly severe ramifications and may lead to more serious issues if surgery is not carried out by a trained professional.

 Finding a New Dentist: Our Top Tips